dexters-analytics/data_blog/content/about.md

 ### WHAT TO EXPECT

-Posts at `Exploring` `Data` will take an `R`-Centric approach to Wrangling + Exploring data.
+Posts at `Exploring-Data` will take an `R`-Centric approach to Wrangling + Exploring data.
 The posts will typically be bite-size with content that is applicable - my goal is to have the posts act as a library of useful tips + tricks for programmatically solving problems related to data.

 I personally find the `R` language to be deeply satisfying to learn.
 The options really are endless.